HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 ## How is JavaScript packaged processed?

 JavaScript bundling and transpiling have transformed web development by optimizing how applications are built and delivered.
-Bundlers like Webpack and Parcel package multiple files into a single bundle, reducing HTTP requests and improving loading times.
+Bundlers like webpack and Parcel package multiple files into a single bundle, reducing HTTP requests and improving loading times.
 Transpilers like Babel allow developers to use modern JavaScript features while ensuring compatibility across various browsers.
 However, managing these processes is crucial to avoid larger payloads that can hinder performance.
 Ultimately, they strike a balance between innovation and user experience, ensuring powerful yet efficient applications.

 ### Bundlers

-JavaScript bundlers, like Webpack and Parcel, package multiple JavaScript files into a single bundle to streamline delivery to users.
+JavaScript bundlers, like webpack and Parcel, package multiple JavaScript files into a single bundle to streamline delivery to users.
 They analyze the code and its dependencies, optimizing the final output to reduce the number of HTTP requests.
 By combining files, bundlers can improve loading times and performance.
 However, these tools can sometimes unintentionally tangle functional code with user tracking scripts, complicating performance and privacy considerations.

 {{ figure_markup(
   image="sites-using-webpack-grouped-by-rank.png",